rgyoung6/DBTCShiny/README.md

 make_BLAST_DB() - Create a local database to BLAST against.

 ### Input
-This function takes a fasta file (in MACER format or NCBI format, but it is advisable to use preformatted NCBI libraries here [NCBI BLAST databases](https://www.ncbi.nlm.nih.gov/books/NBK62345/#blast_ftp_site.The_blastdb_subdirectory)) and establishes a database upon which a BLAST search can be completed.
+This function takes a fasta file (in MACER format) and establishes a database upon which a BLAST search can be completed.
 The outcome of the function is a folder with an NCBI database.
 The MACER fasta header format - ```>GenBankAccessionOrBOLDID|GenBankAccession|Genus|species|UniqueID|Marker```

 ### Arguments